Coco Jones Unleashes Debut Album 'Why Not More?'

+On Saturday night in Los Angeles, GRAMMY Award-winning artist Coco Jones marked a major milestone, celebrating the release of her debut album Why Not More? with a lively rooftop party hosted by Grey Goose vodka.
+The exclusive event, held at Dream Rooftop, drew a starry guest list including Keke Palmer, Lucky Daye, London On Da Track, Alexis Isley, and Amber Riley.

+Friends and collaborators gathered to toast Jones’ newest project and a defining moment in her rising career, enjoying a night filled with music, laughter, and signature Grey Goose cocktails.

-GRAMMY Award-winning singer/songwriter and actress Coco Jones has released her highly anticipated debut album, Why Not More?, via High Standardz/Def Jam Recordings.
+This past Friday, GRAMMY Award-winning singer/songwriter and actress Coco Jones released her highly anticipated debut album, Why Not More?, via High Standardz/Def Jam Recordings.
 The 14-track project boasts an impressive list of collaborations, including YG Marley, Future, and London on da Track.

 Why Not More? is described as a bold and redefining album that highlights both Coco’s vulnerability and her confidence.
 The album features previously released singles, including the 2x GRAMMY-nominated and RIAA Certified Gold track “Here We Go (Uh Oh),” “Most Beautiful Design,” “Taste,” and “You.”